tbi-dummy/oslc/README.md

 # Object Migration Package: #
-Object migration package contains the below list of customized OSLC's and Queries used by TBI to extract data from TRIRIGA.
+Object Migration Package contains a list of customized OSLC's (as given below) and queries used by TBI to extract data from TRIRIGA.
 This package needs to be imported to the TRIRIGA intance to which TBI needs to integrate.
-Object migration Package is build with reference to the out of box business objects and forms provided by TRIRIGA.
+Object migration Package is build with reference to the out-of-the-box Business Objects and forms provided by TRIRIGA.

-Query/Reports:
+### Query/Reports:  ###
-  TBI triBuilding - Building details
+1. TBI triBuilding - Building details
-  TBI triSpace - Space details
+2. TBI triSpace - Space details
-  TBI triSpaceLevelOccupancyAllocation - Organization Allocations details
+3. TBI triSpaceLevelOccupancyAllocation - Organization Allocations details

-OSLC Resource Manager:
+### OSLC Resource Manager:   ###
-  TBI triBuilding
+1. TBI triBuilding
-  TBI triSpace
+2. TBI triSpace
-  TBI triOrganization
+3. TBI triOrganization

-OSLC Manager:
+### OSLC Manager:  ###
-  TBI triSpaceManagement
+1. TBI triSpaceManagement

 ## Import object migration package: ##

 Import object migration package to any new TRIRIGA environment using the below steps: